-To encourage saving for higher education, the federal and provincial government offers grant and tax incentive programs – without impacting your contribution room.
+To encourage saving for higher education, the federal and some provincial governments offer grant and tax incentive programs – without impacting your RESP contribution room.

 All a child needs to become the beneficiary of an RESP is a Social Insurance Number (SIN).
 Look at how much more can be saved for a child’s education by starting a savings plan sooner.